santacruzd7/Text-editor/README.md

 # Text-editor
-Implementation of a basic text editor.
+Implementation of a basic text editor in C++.
+Project for the "Programming in C++ as a Second Language" course at the University of California, Irvine (USA).